Exploring the Limitations of Mamba in COPY and CoT Reasoning: Mamba equipped with CoT to Solve DP

-\textbf{$\bullet$~Aggregation function:} To produce the final answer, the aggregation function needs to collect the required intermediate DP values and calculate the final result, which can be formalized as ${\rm anwser} = f_{\gA}(\{{\rm dp}(i): i \in \gA_\vn\})$ where $\gA_\vn$ is the set of DP values needed in the aggregation according to the problem size $\vn$.
+\textbf{$\bullet$~Aggregation function:} To produce the final answer, the aggregation function collects the required intermediate DP values and calculate the final result as $A = f_{\gA}(\{{\rm dp}(i): i \in \gA_\vn\})$ where $A$ denotes answer and $\gA_\vn$ is the set of DP values needed in the aggregation according to the problem size $\vn$.

-It should be noted that in the above definition, we use $s^{(i)}$ to denote the $i$-th input sequence and $\vs_i$ to denote the $i$-th input token, where $\vs$ is all input tokens transformed from the concatenated input sequences $(s^{(1)}, s^{(2)}, \dots, s^{(N)})$.
-It can be referenced from Section 4.1 of \citet{hedi_CoT} for more detailed examples for DP problems.
-We consider the process by which the Mamba layer defined as Eq (\ref{mlayer}) gradually generates the solution to DP problems when using CoT.
-The format of the generated sequence can be written as:

-where the input sequence is separated using the symbol $|$ as a delimiter. \begin{assumption} Given the input sequences $s^{(1)}, s^{(2)}, \dots, s^{(N)}$, we consider the following constraints for the DP problem: \begin{itemize} \item For any $i \in \gI_\vn$, there exists $|\gD_i| \le N_{\vs}$, $|\gV_{{\rm dp}(i)}| \le N_{\rm dp}$ and $|\gA(\vn)| \le N_{\gA}$. \item The size of the state space $|\gI_\vn|$, all elements of input sequences (or equivalently, $\vs_i$ for all $i \in [|\vs|]$ ), all intermediate DP values (${\rm dp}(i)$ for any $i \in \gI_{\vn}$), and the final answer can all be polynomially upper bounded by the problem size $\vn$. \item The functions used to solve the DP problem, including the function $f_{\gI}$ to determine the next state, the transition function $f_{\gT}$, the aggregation function $f_{\gA}$ and $\gA(\vn)$ can all be approximated with polynomial efficiency by a constant-size MLP (with the SiLU activation function) \citep{hedi_CoT}. \end{itemize} \end{assumption}